Updated: Jun 27

 Here is what I encountered recently in a real grow test.
 One of my friends was testing out Kratky version of Deep-Water Culture systems and Aeroponics systems.

-As expected, the Kratky method enabled fast growth.
+As expected, the Kratky method enabled fast grow.
 However, unexpectedly, his aeroponics crops were under-performing.
 So I got a chance to have a look.

 I am, by no means, an experienced grower.
-Even so, I noticed there were only a handful of roots, the yellow sticks without “root hair” that I would like to see.
+Even so, I noticed there were only a handfull of roots, the yellow sticks without “root hair” that I would like to see.

 Two things I discovered: one, the root temperature was about 78F; second, the roots were dripping water.
 The spray pattern was directed towards the roots, covering 100% of the root system.
 It appeared to me the plants were “drowning”.
 I suspected the second one might be the primary issue.

-So we moved the plants to our AeroKIT (Latest incarnation: AeroXPS) and tuned the spray patterns so that the roots were getting nutrients from the floating mists generated by High-Pressure Nutrient Regulator.
+So we moved the plants to AeroKit, and tuned the spray patterns so that the roots were getting nutrients from the floating mists generated by High-Pressure Nutrient Regulator.
 No direct sprays.
 That gave roots ample exposure to the air.